dgroomes/my-software/README.md

            complete -F _docker d
        EOF
        ```
+     * Configure Docker to use fewer resources.
+Consider only 2-3 cores and 6GB (but it depends on the need and constraints).
 23. Install Karabiner-Elements <https://github.com/pqrs-org/Karabiner-Elements> from source (or HomeBrew) and configure it with.
      1. First, we must configure Xcode command line tools correctly.
 Follow these instructions <https://stackoverflow.com/a/61725799>
      2. Then, install `xcodegen` from source <https://github.com/yonaskolb/XcodeGen>: